coderefinery/train-the-trainer/content/streaming-practice-1.md

 ## Going live

+Purpose: saying the first words after a session starts.

 You may think that starting a session isn't hard, and it isn't.
 But if it's extra smooth, it leaves a good first impression.
 Instructors also often make the mistake of going straight to the topic and not